 Free your soul and secure your position in the “Abu Simbel Temples,” which feature two spectacular temples built by King Ramses II, one for himself as a worship site for Amun Ra The Sun God, and the other for his gorgeous wife Queen Nefertiti as a pilgrimage destination for the goddess Hathor.
 Actually, the Abu Simbel Temples enjoy a spectacular outlook since they are immediately on the banks of the Nile River.

-Return to Aswan for lunch before being transported to the railway station to board a first-class train to Luxor.
+Once you’ve had lunch, head back to Aswan so you can catch a first-class train to Luxor.
 Check into a 5* hotel for the night upon arrival.